LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Handles a high volume of documents
 - Has many other responsibilities beyond document conversion

 **Usage Scenario**: Maria receives several PDF attachments for an upcoming meeting.
 She needs to ensure they're all accessible for her visually impaired employer.
-She uses the tool to quickly convert them all before the meeting.
+She uses the desktop app to quickly convert them all before the meeting without needing internet access.

 ### **2.3 Accessibility Advocate**
 **Name**: Jamal Washington